walterbender/Syllabi/color.md

 *There was gold paint, but Rembrandt didn't use it to paint a golden helmet.* &mdash;Wittgenstein

-Historically, color has been characterized by consideration of its application.
-Considerations have included the physics of color, the mechanisms of the human visual system (HVS), application to coding and reproduction, and application to design and interactivity.
-Color has been modeled as a physical, psychophysical, psychological, and metaphysical phenomenon.
-Through both clinical and neurophysiological studies, models of the HVS response to color have been developed, beginning with the detection of radiation in the retina and continuing as far as the visual cortex.

 The discussion of color science is organized as a hierarchy.
 At the bottom level is the detection of points of electromagnetic radiation.
 At the next level is the appearance of radiation as an